What is Benzodiazepine Withdrawal

 You do not have to resign yourself to an uncomfortable detox just because you do not want to taper.
 There are a whole host of therapies that can help you deal with withdrawal symptoms.
 These methods let you focus on your sobriety instead of feeling miserable.
 Some options for detox are medications that directly affect how your body processes benzodiazepines.
 Flumazenil can be administered to help speed up withdrawal from long-acting benzos, and some other medications can help with cravings.

 In addition to changing how your body reacts to benzos, medical detox can treat some of the symptoms of withdrawal.
+Granite Recovery Centers provides medical detoxification for people who do not need immediate medical intervention, are not a danger to themselves, and are capable of self-evacuation in the event of an emergency.
 When you’re in a medical setting, professionals can carefully monitor your vital signs and assist if you experience dehydration or dangerously high blood pressure.
 There are also various non-addictive painkillers you can take to deal with aches and pains as well as anti-nausea medications to soothe queasiness.
 For those dealing with intense anxiety and insomnia, doctors may prescribe certain medicines.

 An important aspect of medically managed detox for a benzo addiction is that it provides constant support and monitoring.
 Due to the mental effects of benzos, withdrawal tends to come with a high risk for anxiety, depression, psychosis, and other mental health disorders.
 During this difficult time, being alone is not ideal.
 It can be very helpful to have access to trained mental health professionals who can provide you with some coping skills for dealing with these intense withdrawal symptoms.